 6. Mang Larry's Isawan

 Few people know that Mang Larry's Isawan has been grilling isaw in front of the Kalayaan Residence Hall ever since the 1986 People Power Revolution.
 So that makes Mang Larry's Isawan more than two decades old!
 The stall, which is open from 3 p.m. to 9 p.m. daily, has definitely grown by leaps and bounds.
 Having lived in the Kalayaan Residence Hall during my freshman year, I was initiated to isaw at Mang Larry's.
+(Update: Both isawans have now moved to the empty lot beside the UP Chapel and College of Law)

 They serve Isaw Manok (Php3), Isaw Baboy (Php3), Goto (Php6), Tenga (Php6), Atay (Php6), Botsi (P6), Balun-balunan (Php6) and Pork Barbecue (Php8).